guitarvydas/pytalk/README.md

 Once the pipeline is working, it should be possible to write a Concurrent Container that runs the same Python components simultaneously, without changing the Leaf Components

+See https://github.com/chidiwilliams/buzz for inspiration on how spoken audio might be converted into text using OpenAI.